 During my first years studying philosophy in Mexico City, I became unsatisfied with mere idealizations.
 I traveled to Paris to see whether social sciences could satisfy my quest for practical solutions to philosophical quandaries.
-But it was not until I went to the University of Arizona and discovered the interdisciplinary research of PPE that I finally found what I was looking for.
+But it wasn't until I went to the University of Arizona and discovered PPE that I finally found what I was looking for.

-Now, I teach this interdisciplinary approach to the new generations, who are eager to do the right thing not only in theory, but also in practice.
+Now, I teach philosophy and political economy to the new generations, who are eager to do the right thing not only in theory but also in practice.

 Education